Selma in Pictures: Socratic Seminar

 White spectators with Confederate flag.

-Distribute full-size, high-resolution copies of the set of two flag images to each student or pairs of students.
 Explain that before they analyze the texts, the first step is to carefully observe every detail.

 This can be challenging if your students have not done a Socratic Seminar before.
 They may be eager to move immediately to making inferences, analyzing, and constructing meaning.
 However, it is important to read the visual text first, relying on what can be observed, not inferred.